SAML

 After creating an application, you will receive an IdP metadata URL.
 This URL is used in the IdP configuration to Read IdP metadata from URL.

-To connect Azure with SAML, refer the below image.
+To connect Azure with SAML, refer to the image below.

-For IdP configuration, the default value for Assertion consumer service index is 0.
-Set the corresponding value 0 for the Index.
+For the IdP configuration, the default value for the Assertion consumer service index is 0.
+Set the corresponding value to 0 for the Index.

 Setting up Eight Mandatory Constants